 In 1970, around the same time that L.A. completed its second aqueduct, this one carrying water from Haiwee Reservoir just south of Owens, conservationists were starting to gain ground in the United States.
 A series of lawsuits resulted in several agreements between Owens Valley and Los Angeles that have helped Owens Valley to rebuild over time.
 Money supplied by L.A. has built fisheries, reservoirs, conservation grounds, wildlife preserves and groundwater management systems in the valley, which have brought it back to life, for the most part.
 And the aqueducts are now a source of green power, too, supporting several hydroelectric dams.

 Despite the controversy that came to surround the Los Angeles aqueducts, they are nonetheless a feat of engineering as amazing as those in ancient Rome.
 Relying entirely on gravity, the two L.A. aqueducts today carry about 430 million gallons (1,627.7 megaliters) of water over hundreds of miles into Los Angeles every day.
 That should keep the city hydrated for a little while.

-For more information on aqueducts and related topics, go to the links on the next page.
+For more information on aqueducts and related topics, go to the links below.

 Related HowStuffWorks Articles

 - History of the LA Aqueduct.
 Los Angeles Department of Water and Power. http://wsoweb.ladwp.com/Aqueduct/historyoflaa/index.htm